 Examples of users who may be granted this right are local MPs, members of the Police, or any individual with genuine security issues.
-Users will still be expected to address verify their location with the Neighbourly team.
+Members will be expected to provide evidence of their situation, as well as proof of their address.

 If you would like to discuss the possibility of your account being displayed in this fashion, please contact us.

 Neighbourly reserves the final judgement on any decision relating to this subject.

 I would like to submit a complaint about content posted on Neighbourly

 Neighbourly follows the 'safe harbour' process, outlined in the Harmful Digital Communications Act, when handling complaints about content posted by individuals on the Neighbourly website.

 You can read more about the 'safe harbour' process here.

 If you wish to make a complaint regarding content posted by another person on Neighbourly, please send your complaint via contact us (please select Privacy and safety concerns as the category) or to email@example.com (with the subject line Formal Complaint).

 Your complaint will need to include the following details: